 The list of in-network providers for your plan.
 The most up-to-date provider directory for your plan appears on our self-service website.
-When searching for an in-network provider, you need to make sure that you are searching for providers that participate in your specific plan.
+When searching for in-network providers, you need to make sure that you are searching for providers that participate in your specific plan.
 In-network providers may only be considered in-network providers for certain Aetna plans.